syncthing/syncthing/draft/selective.rst

 Sync only a specific file in a specific directory; i.e. only one movie out of lots
 	Not really possible...
 Do we need this?

+Syncing ingnore and exclusion patterns between devices Not supported.
+However not impossible in the future, given that we store the above in the config.